Doddmane Hudga: Filming

 Principal photography began on 5 March 2015 at the temple of Ganesha in Sadashivanagar, Bangalore.
 Parvathamma Rajkumar, actors V. Ravichandran, Shiva Rajkumar, Raghavendra Rajkumar, Srinivasa Murthy, Bharathi Vishnuvardhan, Radhika Pandit, Vinay Rajkumar, Imran Sardhariya were among the film personalities present at the event.

 Soundtrack

 V. Harikrishna was signed to compose the soundtrack album and background score for the film.
 The song recording of the movie commenced on 24 April 2014, the birth anniversary of actor Rajkumar at Prasad Studios in Bangalore.
 Lyrics for the soundtrack were written by Jayanth Kaykini, Yogaraj Bhat and V. Nagendra Prasad.
 The soundtrack album consists of five tracks.
 The first track "Abhimanigale" was released on 14 August by Shivakumara Swami.

 Track listing

+Reception

+Sunayana Suresh of The Times of India rated the film 3.5/5 stars and wrote, "The story is predictable and the twists too, but a commercial entertainer excels when it makes the mundane magical.
+This is where Suri's style, dialogues and characterizations work."
+Shyam Prasad S. of Bangalore Mirror gave it 3/5 stars and wrote, "While director Suri manages to serve a heavy meal.
+But he relies excessively on Puneeth's star power rather than a chunky story, especially in the second half.
+He continues to dilute the plot with one fight sequence after another."
+Shashiprasad S. M. of Deccan Chronicle wrote, "The first half of this biryani which tasted good soon turns out to be an indigestible meal with heavy masala and too many bones further spoils the fun.
+Howsoever, its a full meals for the big fans of rebel and power star."